IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 ## Staff Appreciation March 23

-In order to show our continued appreciation for the amazing staff at Island View Elementary, the hospitality committee will host an event in the school foyer.
-Mark your calendars for March 23rd (10:45 through lunch), all staff are encouraged to stop by for a serving of treats and drinks while their kids are on the playground.
+In order to show our continued appreciation for the amazing staff at Island View, the Hospitality committee will host an event in the school foyer. **Mark your calendars for March 23 (10:45 through lunch)**, all staff are encouraged to stop by for a serving of treats and drinks while their students are on the playground.
-\*Any leftover items will be available in the lounge for those who cannot stop by.
+(Leftover items will be available in the lounge for those who cannot stop by.)

 ## Color Run Planning & Fun